chalk2018/console-writer/readme.md

         backupSize: 100 * 1024 * 1024, // Maximum size of the backup file, if backup = true
         backupZip: false, // Packing backup files, if backup = true
-        backupCount: 20, // Maximum number of backup files }
+        backupCount: 20, // Maximum number of backup files
+        autoRewrite: true, // if false : You can actively call rewriteConsole to intercept the console
+        autoInitOption: true
+    }
 }
 ```